MathuC/freespeech/README.md

 #### 26/08/2020
 I added AJAX calls every 500ms on every page that checks if there are any new messages where the user is the receiver and when they do, a little number appears next to the `message` button (in the top of the page) that indicates how many unread messages the user has and this is also accompanied with a little alert sound like in most social media apps.

+#### 26/08/2020
+I made a python script to change database information with the press of a button instead of manually changing the database information on around 30 different files everytime I made a modification to the website on my local server and needed to upload the files online.

 ## Conclusion